JigishS/jigishs/README.md

 # 👋 Hi, I'm Jigish Solanki

-**🧑‍💻 I am an experienced IT professional with** **𝐨𝐯𝐞𝐫 10 𝐲𝐞𝐚𝐫𝐬 𝐨𝐟 𝐞𝐱𝐩𝐞𝐫𝐭𝐢𝐬𝐞** **in web development and team leadership.**
+**🧑‍💻 I am an experienced IT Professional with **over 10 years of expertise** in web development and team leadership.**

 **🚀 Currently serving as a Team Lead at Brainvire Infotech Inc.,**

-I specialize in designing and delivering robust, scalable web solutions using technologies such as **PHP, Laravel, WordPress, Shopify and Drupal**.
+I specialize in designing and delivering robust, scalable web solutions using technologies such as **PHP, Laravel, WordPress, Shopify, and Drupal**.

 ---